Samridhi024/NeuroViz_Minor_Project/README.md

-Here is a comprehensive `README.md` formatted specifically for your GitHub repository.
-It includes your technical stack, the scientific methodology behind **FAA**, and the architecture of your **NeuroViz** project.

-***

 # NeuroViz: Browser-Native EEG Analysis Platform

 [cite_start]**NeuroViz** is an open-source, hardware-independent platform designed to bridge the gap between clinical EEG processing and patient-centric wellness insights[cite: 1, 132]. [cite_start]It provides a full Digital Signal Processing (DSP) pipeline directly in the browser, eliminating the need for expensive desktop software or proprietary hardware[cite: 24, 162].